 - taking a cool shower at night before going to bed

-Additionally, caregivers can provide support by:
+Additionally, caregivers can

 - helping the person take and track their temperature